pprzezwanski/gulpfile/README.md

 This is working modern gulp4 + webpack4 configuration file.

-/**
- * Gulp with "no 'ctr + c' workflow" and usefull configuration utilities.
+Gulp with "no 'ctr + c' workflow" and usefull configuration utilities.

- *
- * Please look at the beginning of config object to see some options
+Please look at the beginning of config object in gulpfile.js to see some options

- *
- * Commands:
+Commands:
- *

 * 'gulp': initiate the project with watch functionality.

- *
- * 'gulp refresh': if for some reason (but there should not be any
- * including images, fonts, incons and git operations)
- * you want to clean dist folder and build it again,
- * don't terminate gulp watch.
-Just open another terminal
- * and make 'gulp refresh' - it will clean dist and reports folders,
- * rebuild project and terminate itself while stil runing 'gulp' process
- * will take care for further files watching
+* 'gulp refresh': if for some reason (but there should not be any (including images, fonts, incons and git operations) you want to clean dist folder and build it again, don't terminate gulp watch.
+Just open another terminal and make 'gulp refresh' - it will clean dist and reports folders, rebuild project and terminate itself while stil runing 'gulp' process will take care for further files watching
- *

 * 'js lint': if you want to check js with linter

- *
- * 'NODE_ENV=production gulp refresh': build for production - fully minified, no sourcemaps */
+* 'NODE_ENV=production gulp refresh': build for production - fully minified, no sourcemaps

 Features: